-Atrazine has been detected in 18% (19 out of 107 locations) of soil samples collected from fields associated with atrazine illegal-use inspection.
-In 2018, of the five violations (field locations where atrazine was illegally applied), atrazine was detected in excess of laboratory reporting limits in soil samples from only two of the fields.
-Over the course of the inspection program, of the 19 sites where atrazine was illegally applied to fields (self-admitted by operator or applicator), atrazine was detected in soil samples from nine of the fields.
+Concentrations of atrazine in excess of laboratory detection limits have been detected in 17.4% (21 out of 121 locations) of soil samples collected from fields associated with atrazine illegal-use inspection.
+In 2019, of the four violations (field locations where atrazine was illegally applied), atrazine was detected in excess of laboratory reporting limits in soil samples from only one of the fields.
+Over the course of the inspection program, of the 29 sites where atrazine was illegally applied to fields (self-admitted by operator or applicator), atrazine was detected in soil samples from ten of the fields.
 The detected atrazine concentration range has been 0.0346 to 0.949 parts per million (ppm).